Province of Asti

-The province of Asti (provincia di Asti; Piedmontese: provincia d'Ast) is a province in the Piedmont region of Italy.
+The Province of Asti (provincia di Asti; Piedmontese: provincia d'Ast) is a province in the region of Piedmont in northern Italy.
 Its capital is the city of Asti.
-To the northwest it borders on the Metropolitan City of Turin; to the southwest it borders on the province of Cuneo.
-To the east it borders on the province of Alessandria, while in the south it shares a very short border with the Ligurian province of Savona.
-It has an area of 1504.5 km2, and, As of 2017, a total population of 215,871.
+It borders the Metropolitan City of Turin to the northwest, the Province of Cuneo to the southwest, the Province of Alessandria to the east, and the Province of Savona in Liguria to the south.
+It has a population of 207,059 in an area of 1510.19 km2 across its 118 municipalities.